TheGreenMachine/West-Coast-Java/README.md

 ##Import into IDE
 1. Import project
-2. Modify build path and add `networktables.jar`, and `wpilibj.jar` as libraries
+2. Modify build path and add `networktables.jar`, and `wpilib.jar` as libraries
 3. Modify build path and add '1816-Utils' as a library.